yearn/yearn-workflows/README.md

 Github actions workflows

 ## Stuck on grabbing lock
-The multisig workflow grabs a "lock" to avoid 2 runs from writing a TX for the same nonce.
+The multisig workflow grabs a "lock" to prvent 2 runs from writing the same nonce.

 If you find your run stuck at the lock grabbing step, then follow these steps: